Data Quality Is Key to the Success of Medical Wearables

 Cultural differences often make it difficult to negotiate with off-shore firms.
 When they say “yes,” they may be saying “yes, I heard,” not “yes, I agree.”

 It can be challenging to maintain quality if the manufacturer makes changes to cut his cost without telling you.
 This often happens.
 A common problem is the theft of intellectual property.
 One Chinese manufacturer had no idea that their U.S. client would be unhappy when told they were selling the product locally in China (without paying the client) to increase volume and reduce cost.

 One way to make it difficult for manufacturers to steal intellectual property is to have different parts made by different manufacturers while the final assembly is done in the U.S.

 Although the agent you are working with should be able to guide you along the way, it is your responsibility to be informed.
 You are ultimately the responsible party.
 A good resource is the U.S. Customs and Border Protection.
 Under “Trade,” click on “Basic Importing and Exporting.”

 Once references and the signed NDA are in your possession, it’s time to send your specs to the factory for a quote.
-When comparing quotes, it’s important to make sure you are comparing apples to apples.
+When comparing quotes, it’s essential to make sure you are comparing apples to apples.
 Have the factories quoted the same quantities and quality?
 Do the quotes include shipping, duties, customs fees, etc., or are you responsible for these?

 Be familiar with terms you might see in the quote:

-This first article phase is all about finding the glitches or surprises that might otherwise have been overlooked in the design phase.
+This first article phase is about finding the glitches or surprises that might have been overlooked in the design phase.
 It is common to start manufacturing in the U.S. and only go off-shore when the production is running smoothly.
 The higher cost can be offset by shorter time-to-market and lower scrap.

 At Voler Systems, we reduce the risk of new product design with a proven process that ensures a smooth transfer to manufacturing.
 Our network of suppliers can help you understand the process and deliver a quality product.